-- These are the smallest and simplest microbes in cellular organisms.
+- Bacteria are the smallest and simplest microbes in cellular organisms.

 - They are mostly unicellular, very few are mycelial or colonial, or filamentous.

-- They are motile or non-motile.
+- They may be motile or non-motile.
 In motile bacteria, flagella are present.

 - The protoplasm consists primitive type of nucleus.
 The nucleus does not have a nuclear membrane, nucleolus, or nuclear reticulum and also, contains only a spiral double-stranded DNA fiber.